Jersey Flegg Cup: Current teams

-Season Structure
+Season structure

 Regular season

-The Jersey Flegg Cup follows the same regular season format as the NSW Cup, with games usually played as curtain-raisers to the senior fixtures.
-Beginning in early March, a round of regular season games is then played almost every weekend for twenty-one weeks, ending in late August.
+The Jersey Flegg Cup follows a similar regular season format to the NSW Cup, with games often played as curtain-raisers to the senior fixtures.
+Beginning in early March, a round of regular season games is then played almost every weekend for 26 weeks, ending in late August.
 Unlike the NSW Cup, the Jersey Flegg Cup features three full rounds where every team receives a bye.
 These rounds are scheduled in to accommodate university exam periods.

 Teams receive two competition points for a win, and one point for a draw.
 The bye also receives two points; a loss, no points.
 Teams on the ladder are ranked by competition points, then match points differential (for and against) and points percentage are used to separate teams with equal competition points.
 At the end of the regular season, the club which is ranked highest on the ladder is declared minor premiers.